ABC Head Channing Dungey Says Firing Roseanne ‘Wasn’t That Difficult’

 Though Dungey did not address the incident with President Trump, she did say address Roseanne’s outspoken nature, like when she said that “Goldman Sachs should be executed” and said that Isreal is a “Nazi state.”
 But Dungy added that she and Roseanne have “had multiple conversations about wanting to keep the focus on the show and not to let some of the other stuff eclipse the show.
 So, in some ways, this was a last straw.
 But it was also such an egregious tweet that it felt like no matter what, there would have been some action that we would have taken.”

-Now, the network is planning to move forward with a spin-off of the show called the Conners, which will feature all of the cast minus Roseanne.
-Dungey said that though they addressed politics in the first episode of Roseanne, the Conners will be more of a family comedy.
+Now, the network is planning to move forward with a spinoff of the show called The Conners, which will feature all of the cast minus Roseanne.
+Dungey said that though they addressed politics in the first episode of Roseanne, The Conners will be more of a family comedy.